SimpleNS LogoDocs

 • Docker and Docker Compose

-Get SimpleNS running on your machine (local or remote) in under a minute with a single command.
+Get SimpleNS running on your machine and send your first notification in under 5 minutes.

 Run this command in your terminal: